linprofs/helm-charts/postgres/README.md

 It is possible to use an existing secret for the database credentials.
 This is useful when you want to manage the credentials outside of the Helm chart.

 To use an existing secret, you need to set the `settings.existingSecret` parameter to the name of the secret.
-The secret must contain the following key:
+The secret must contain the following keys:

+- `POSTGRES_USER`: The superuser name.
-- `MARIADB_ROOT_PASSWORD`: The root password.
+- `POSTGRES_PASSWORD`: The superuser password.

 If you also want to create a user database, you can add the following keys to the secret:

-- `MARIADB_DATABASE`: The name of the user database.
+- `POSTGRES_DB`: The name of the user database.
-- `MARIADB_USER`: The user name with full access to the user database.
+- `USERDB_USER`: The user name with full access to the user database.
-- `MARIADB_PASSWORD`: The password of the created user.
+- `USERDB_PASSWORD`: The password of the created user.

 ## Custom Scripts